 Quincy Phillips | drums

 Bali-born (in 2003) Joey Alexander taught himself to play the piano at 6, learning jazz from both his father and by listening at home to his dad’s large jazz record collection.
 Moving to Jakarta at 8, he was invited by UNESCO to play solo piano for Herbie Hancock.
 At 9 he won the grand prize at the Master-Jam Fest in Ukraine and went on to perform at jazz festivals in Jakarta and Copenhagen.
-At 11 Wynton Marsalis asked him to debut at Jazz at Lincoln Center, and appearances at the Grammy Awards and White House and a feature on “60 Minutes” soon followed.
-Now 15 and living in New York, the global artist will present an evening with his trio featuring songs from his Grammy-nominated debut album My Favorite Things and second CD Countdown; as well as the 2017 release Joey.
+At 11 Wynton Marsalis asked him to debut at Jazz at Lincoln Center, and appearances at the White House, Newport Jazz Festival, Grammy Awards, and a feature on “60 Minutes” soon followed.
+Now 16 and living in New York, the global artist will present an evening with his trio featuring largely new music and songs from his recent tour de force studio album Eclipse.
+Both his debut album My Favorite Things and second CD Countdown received Grammy nominations and his surprise third release Joey.
 Monk.
-Live! honoring Thelonious Monk’s centennial; and his recent tour de force studio album Eclipse.
-Building upon the swing and improvisational style that have made his performances a critical and popular success at well-known venues and major festivals around the world, the piano prodigy continues to astonish with his “every step toward a limitless future as a jazz bandleader,” composer and musician “hinting at the many artistic paths open to him in the decades ahead.”
-Expect to hear jazz classics penned by John Coltrane, Ray Noble and Bill Evans, Beatles’ hits, reverent gospel re-imaginings and his own original compositions.
+Live! honoring Thelonious Monk’s centennial documents his trio’s stand at Jazz at Lincoln Center’s Appel Room in 2017.
+Building upon the swing and improvisational style that have made his performances a critical and popular success at well-known venues and major festivals around the world, the young pianist continues to astonish with his “every step toward a limitless future as a jazz bandleader,” composer and musician “hinting at the many artistic paths open to him in the decades ahead.”
+In Ventura expect to hear his most recent interpretations of jazz classics as well as his own original compositions.